Skip to main content

 ▌ Long Bio

-I received my B.Sc degree from The Department of Computer Science and Engineering at The Chinese University of Hong Kong.
-I was a research student in The Husky Team supervised by Prof. James Cheng.
-I worked on distributed machine learning algorithms in nearest-neighbor search during my undergraduate studies.
-My acedemic advisor was Prof. John C.S.
+I received my B.Sc. degree from the Department of Computer Science and Engineering at The Chinese University of Hong Kong.
+I was a research student in the Husky Team, supervised by Prof. James Cheng.
+I worked on distributed machine learning algorithms for nearest-neighbor search during my undergraduate studies.
+My academic advisor was Prof. John C.S.
 Lui.

-Click here for my lastest CV.
+Click here for my latest CV.
 My CV is usually more up-to-date than my webpage.

 ▌ Education